The answers to the main ones are below.

 There are 2 methods used.
 The Hand Tool which is called a MICROBLADE and The Pen Method which uses a fine needle like a biro.

 The Powder Brow is a great option for a contemporary style.
 It is especially good if you have an oiler skin, perhaps wear more makeup or have lash extensions.
 It is well suited to more mature clients too.
 Clients sometimes opt for the Powder Brow if they have tried the Feather Brow and want more definition.
-Pigments colours are as inter-changeable as the Microblading technique.
+Pigments colours are as inter-changeable as the older Microblading technique.

 How many sessions will I need?

 All Cosmetic Tattooing or Semi Permanent Make Up ( SPMU) treatments require at least 2 appointments.
-The second appointment is generally 4-6 weeks after the initial one.
+The second appointment is generally 6-8 weeks after the initial one.
 Your skin will go through a healing process.
 During this time it is essential that you adhere to the after care advice given to you.
 This will depend on the type of Cosmetic Tattooing procedure you have had.

 How long does it last for?